Mechanisms of Evolution

-Sympatric speciation is speciation which occurs without any physical or geographical isolation; the evolution of two or more new species from the same population within the same place.
+Sympatric speciation is speciation that occurs without any physical or geographical isolation; the evolution of two or more new species from the same population within the same place.

-This may occur due ot individuals feeding off of different things or choosing specific mates, and may occur due to the post- or pre-productive isolating mechanisms.
+This may occur due to individuals feeding off of different things or choosing specific mates, and may occur due to the post- or pre-productive isolating mechanisms.